 Invokana (canagliflozin) is a new type of diabetes drug introduced by Johnson & Johnson in March 2013, which rapidly grew to become a blockbuster treatment amid aggressive marketing.
 However, it appears that the drug maker may have withheld important information about the potential risks users may face from Invokana side effects.

-Due to a failure to warn consumers and the medical community, financial compensation may be available through an Invokana lawsuit for individuals who have suffered:
+Due to a failure to warn consumers and the medical community, the lawyers at Saiontz & Kirk, P.A. have investigated potential Invokana lawsuits for individuals who suffered:

 - Diabetic Ketoacidosis

 - Heart Attack

 At this time, new claims are only being accepted by our law firm for amputation injuries.
 To review whether you or a loved one may have an Invokana case.

 Call 1-800-522-0102 or Request a Free Case Review.

 Invokana was the first member of a new class of diabetes drugs introduced in the U.S., known as sodium-glucose co-transporter 2 (SGLT2) inhibitors.